-The openGTN research is organized in 3 work packages (WPs), with 4 specific research objectives (RO).
+The openGTN research was organized in 3 work packages (WPs), with 4 specific research objectives (RO).

-The simulation of realistic MR image data of the human brain, spine and heart is performed in 2 stages.
-First realistic ground truth anatomical and functional reference models of these anatomies are created, including variation in shape and tissue properties, and including pathology (Research objective RO1).
+The simulation of realistic MR image data of the human brain, spine and heart was performed in 2 stages.
+First realistic ground truth anatomical and functional reference models of these anatomies were created, including variation in shape and tissue properties, and including pathology (Research objective RO1).

-Thereafter the JEMRIS (and similar) MRI simulation software is used to generate realistic MR images of these anatomies (RO2) and make these publicly available (RO3).
+Thereafter the JEMRIS (and similar) MRI simulation software was used to generate realistic MR images of these anatomies (RO2) and make these publicly available (RO3).
 More info about MR simulation with JEMRIS can be found here.
-Alternatively, we use deep-learning based image synthesis methods to generate MRI data (with so-called generative adversarial networks).
+Alternatively, we used deep-learning based image synthesis methods to generate MRI data (with so-called generative adversarial networks).

 MRI protocol insensitive segmentation

-The generated simulated MRI data will be used to optimize segmentation algorithms, especially focusing on making these algorithms as much as possible insensitive to the large variations in image appearances that are usually present in MRI (RO4).
+The generated simulated MRI data was used to optimize segmentation algorithms, especially focusing on making these algorithms as much as possible insensitive to the large variations in image appearances that are usually present in MRI (RO4).

 The Marie Curie funding ended officially 31 December 2021.
-Research is however ongoing, the 3 involved Early-Stage Researchers are still employed at the Eindhoven University of Technology, The Netherlands.
+Research is however continuing, the 3 involved Early-Stage Researchers are still registered at the Eindhoven University of Technology, The Netherlands.
 They are currently finalizing their scientific journal papers and writing their PD thesis, which will all become publicly available.
 The many already published conference and journal publications that describe results achieved so far can be found here.

 More information, interested to cooperate?